terribas/upfluence-creator-ranker/README.md

 Built as part of the Upfluence Jr Growth Engineer practical assessment.

+---

+## How It Was Built

-> **How this was built:** The full development process — prompt engineering decisions, API exploration strategy, formula design, and the reasoning behind every major technical choice — is documented in [`making-of.md`](making-of.md).
+The full development story — how the API was explored before writing a line of app code, how three scoring formulas were compared and one chosen, and the reasoning behind every major technical decision — is documented in [`making-of.md`](making-of.md).

 ---